401AR/W17401AR/README.md

 # W16401AR
-An Augmented Reality application for medical simulations
+An Augmented Reality application for medical training simulations